 [Wyvern 38 (21st June 1968)]

-The site is currently configured for the fiftieth anniversary of May ’68, and will be publishing archival documents associated with the May events at the Wivenhoe Park campus, on a rolling basis, on the days they were originally produced or issued fifty years ago.
-Timeline entries will also be published, to accompany and help to explain the documents as they appear.
+The site is currently configured for the fiftieth anniversary of May ’68, which saw the publication of archival documents associated with the May events at the Wivenhoe Park campus, on a rolling basis, on the days they were originally produced or issued fifty years previously.
+These posts have been left, for now, in reverse order, with timeline entries interspersed to accompany and help to explain the documents as they appear.

-Over the coming weeks and months it will expand to include a full outline of the digitised collection, taken from the University of Essex’s ‘University Collection’, housed in the Special Collections Department of the Albert Sloman Library.
+Over time the site will expand to include a more complete outline of the digitised collection, taken from the University of Essex’s ‘University Collection’, housed in the Special Collections Department of the Albert Sloman Library.
 The principal source for the May anniversary is the numbered ‘Internal Documents’ collection (University Collection, Box 14) put together by the University’s Information Officer at the time, Walter E. Evans.
-Further links to digitised archival documents relating to the disturbances will also be added, along with a complete timeline of the events, notes on the print sources, and extracts from filmed oral history interviews with participants and other witnesses to the student protests of 1968, at Essex and elsewhere.
-Ultimately, visitors to the archive will be able to navigate around using the tables of contents, the timeline, or the tags/metadata associated with each of the documents.

-There is also, finally, information about the production of Mustard: Knowledge for What?, a documentary film currently in production, as well as a 50-minute pilot version exploring the diverse motivations behind the protests at Essex.
-A screening in London has been arranged for June – check back after 14th May to find out more…
+Finally, you can also find information about the production of Mustard: Knowledge for What?, a documentary film currently in production, as well as a 50-minute pilot version exploring the diverse motivations behind the protests at Essex.